Harry's House: Release and promotion

+The album was released on 20 May 2022 through Erskine and Columbia.
 Styles announced the title of his upcoming third studio album as Harry's House on 23 March 2022, unveiling its artwork, a 40-second trailer and the album's release date of 20 May 2022.

+Marketing and performances

-In the trailer, Styles steps on the podium of a theatre and grins while a "house façade" rises near him and reversed synthesisers play in the background; the audio would later be revealed to be a backwards version of the album's closing track, "Love of My Life".
+In a trailer, Styles steps on the podium of a theatre and grins while a "house façade" rises near him and reversed synthesisers play in the background; the audio would later be revealed to be a backwards version of the album's closing track, "Love of My Life".
 Joni Mitchell, whose 1975 album The Hissing of Summer Lawns featured a track called "Harry's House / Centerpiece", tweeted that she "love[d] the title".
 Upon announcing the album, Styles set up an interactive website and a new Twitter account.
 The messages published included "you are home" and "in this world, it's just us, you know it's not the same as it was".
-The album was released on 20 May 2022 through Erskine and Columbia.

 On 15 April 2022, during his Coachella headlining performance, Styles performed "As It Was" live for the first time, in addition to two then-unreleased songs from the album, "Boyfriends" and "Late Night Talking".
 One month before the album's release, Harry's House was reportedly leaked on Twitter in its entirety.
 Sony, owner of Columbia Records, publicly condemned the leak in a since deleted tweet.
 On 26 May 2022, in a segment on The Late Late Show with James Corden, Styles and James Corden filmed a music video for the song "Daylight" directed by the latter, in which they visit an apartment belonging to some fans.
 Both the music video and segment were released on the show's YouTube channel on 28 May 2022.